phoenixway/art/Rain or For Our Angels.md

 And we
 Will never be the same

-And when the time stops running out
+When the time stops running out
-and when your hands are cold as ice
+And my hands are cold as ice
-My way will shine light from your heart
+My light'll shine
-And i cant feel the fear overdise
+From your hearts
+Despite evil, fears and lies

 The rain
 Will wash away our pain